paikov/up42/README.md

 * An object of type Secret to store MinIO credentials (the password is generated dynamically) and make them available to both MinIO, s3www and the content initializer Job.
 * A PersistentVolumeClaim for the MinIO bucket to enable persistent storage that is shared by all MinIO pods.
 * A ServiceMonitor for MinIO, to export metrics to Prometheus.
+* A ServiceAccount for MinIO, to ensure a distinct identity for it to run under.